- Military Life Cycle

 - Give yourself a break.
 Rest after stressful events.
 Learn about stress management essentials.

 - Download the free Chill Drills app.
 This collection of audio mindfulness exercises was developed for the military community to help manage stress.
+You can use the app without internet connection.

 - Talk to others who’ve been there.
 You’ll see you’re not alone.
 Check out these short articles from the Military Health System: Service Members Share What Works for Them to Relieve Stress and Stress Relief Is an Important Element to Mental Health.